 To cater to the diverse background of the 20 students he accompanies every year, Blatt has tried to design a program that provides enough flexibility for students to pursue their own interests in parallel to the core curriculum.
 Participants thus have frequent opportunities to explore sites that they might find most relevant to their own scholarly and professional interests.
 Over the years, Paris has been likened to everything from a ship to a beehive; Blatt wants each student to leave with his or her own personal metaphor.

 Another concern for Professor Blatt had was that, while the Department runs successful programs in Lyon and Morocco every year, there was no University-run program in Paris surprisingly.
 Dozens of Virginia students come to the city every year through exchanges with various Parisian institutions, but these are all run through partnerships.
 The unique format of the J-term course also makes French culture and language more accessible to students that might otherwise never have a chance to study abroad at UVa, because of the demands of their course of study.
 UVa also offers a diverse array of over 30 J-term courses every year on and off grounds.

 Every year since the program began, the UVaClub of Paris has hosted a meet-and-greet event with Professor Blatt and his J-term students.
 During the evening, Paris alumni have the opportunity to share their own stories of building a life in Paris, while also hopefully rekindling an interest in their city’s past!
 Blatt says the evening is always a highlight for students, who are anxious to discover the ins and outs of living in France’s storied capital city.

-This year, the event will be held on January 8th from 8pm.
+This year, the event will be held on January 7, 2015 from 8-10pm.
 Full details can be found on the Club’s website.
-If you think you’ll be able to make join us for this special evening, you may register here.